GLOBAL MARKETS-Shares tap the brakes, bonds sense caution | Business

 World shares tapped the brakes on Thursday as China troubles struck again, while Europe's bond markets steadied after confident-sounding ECB policymakers had caused their sharpest selloff in six months.

-The Federal Reserve's annual Jackson Hole policy symposium on Friday made investors steer clear of major moves but there was plenty going on to make the wait interesting.
-Asia had seen its first post-COVID outbreak interest rise in South Korea overnight.
-Chinese markets had tumbled after the country's most indebted property developer Evergrande warned of a 39% slump in profits, Japan suspended Moderna's COVID vaccine, while the mood of Germany's consumers was darkening again.
+The Federal Reserve's annual Jackson Hole policy symposium on Friday made investors avoid major moves but there was plenty, including European Central Bank meeting minutes and U.S. GDP data and weekly unemployment claims, to keep the wait interesting.
+Asia had also seen its first post-COVID outbreak interest rate rise in South Korea overnight.
+Chinese markets had fallen after the country's most indebted property developer Evergrande warned of a major profit slump, Japan suspended Moderna's COVID vaccine, while German data showed consumers' mood there darkening again.

+The pan-European STOXX 600 index was down 0.4% ahead of the Wall Street opening bell.
+Mining, travel and leisure and retail stocks were among the biggest losers.
+The S&P 500 and Nasdaq were expected later to tick down too after their 51st record high of the year.
+That mild bout of risk aversion helped steady safe-haven government bonds after Wednesday's wobbles, although yields - which move inverse to a bond's price - were starting to creep up again.

 "The easiest piece to write in global economics right now is the COVID tortoises and hares," said Societe Generale's Kit Juckes.
 "The zero COVID countries had a cracking start but now it is the others that are leading," he said, pointing to how restaurant and airline bookings in Europe had been steadily improving whereas places like Australia were tough.